15 Different Types of Geckos in South Africa

 7. Lygodactylus Bradfield

-Lygodactylus Bradfield is fascinating types of geckos in South Africa that have evolved to live solely off the land, unlike most other lizards.
+Lygodactylus Bradfield is a fascinating type of geckos in South Africa that have evolved to live solely off the land, unlike most other lizards.
 These geckos are only found at the edges of coastal dunes, close to water sources where they can find food.

 They have unique properties like nighttime sight and a shovel-like snout for digging through sand, allowing them to find prey.
 The Lygodactylus Bradfield feeds on scorpions and other smaller animals but mainly eats ants from ant hills.